synox/disposable-email/readme.md

 This disposable email solution can be hosted on your own standard PHP-webhoster.
 All you need is PHP with mailparse extension and "Pipe to a Program" functionality.
 The system is as simple as possible, with minimal codebase and complexity.

-Note: there is also an IMAP version without database and that does not need "pipe to command". https://github.com/synox/disposable-mailbox
+*Please note*: there is also an simpler IMAP version without database and that does not need "pipe to command". https://github.com/synox/disposable-mailbox

 ## Usage
 When accessing the web-app a random email address is generated for you.
 The page will reload until emails have arrived.
 You can delete emails and see the original sourcecode.